Field Data Replication (FDR)

 Back to: Test Development with Recorded Data

-The main objective of random vibration testing is to bring the device under test to failure.
-Random vibration excites all the frequencies—and therefore resonances—in a defined spectrum at any given time.
-When all resonance frequencies are excited simultaneously, failure can occur.
+The primary objective of random vibration testing is to bring the device under test (DUT) to failure.
+Random vibration excites a range of frequencies simultaneously, using a power spectral density (PSD) to determine energy distribution.
+When resonant frequencies are excited simultaneously, failure can occur.

-With FDR, the test engineer can record a lengthy time-history file and play it back as a control reference.
-The purpose is to include the higher intensities by replicating a waveform from the field environment.
+The FDR module performs an iterative time-history playback.
+The test engineer imports a time-history file, and VibrationVIEW plays it back as a control reference.
+The purpose is to include potentially damaging peaks by replicating a waveform from the field environment.
 The result is 1:1 replication.

 FDR quickly brings a vibration test to the full level and requires minimal setup/configuration.
 The test does not necessarily have to be random, as the goal of an FDR test is to replicate any environment.